 - Urnes Style

-- Open hips dissolved into looping tendril interlace.
+9. Open hips dissolving into looping tendril interlace.

 Curvy outlines with occasional kinks.

 - Single-stranded ribbons.

 - Double-stranded ribbons occur.

 - Clear composition almost to the point of geometry.Clear composition almost to the point of geometry.

 - Apparent symmetry in the composition – However, a difference in detail (A, C).